Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 Data: We use continuous, back-adjusted futures contracts.
 We do not announce contract rollovers here.

-Strategy Type: Trend-following based on PSI5 algo in divergent mode, exit and reverse with stop-loss.
+Strategy Type: trend-following based on breakouts, exit long, and reverse to short with stop-loss.

 Position size: Based on stop-loss and maximum risk per position.